-There are many free apps available that make brushing enjoyable for the children; try downloading one of them and show your child that brushing can be fun!
+Many free apps make brushing enjoyable for children; try downloading one and show your child that brushing can be fun!

-If you buy your child an electric toothbrush, be sure to get one that buzzes, plays music, or lights up when two minutes are over.
+If you buy your child an electric toothbrush, get one that buzzes, plays music, or lights up after two minutes.

 #3 Special toothbrush and toothpaste